psiegers/hello-world/README.md

-# hello-world
+This is my first edit of a file on my first branch on the newly created hello-world repo.

-my first repository on github to experiment with
+I'm Pieter Siegers, Senior Software Developer, currently based in Monterrey Mexico.